Jaye P. Morgan

-Jaye P. Morgan (born Mary Margaret Morgan) is a retired American popular music singer, actress, and game show panelist.
+Jaye P. Morgan (born Mary Margaret Morgan; December 3, 1931) is an American singer, actress, and game show panelist.

 Early life

 Morgan was born in Mancos in Montezuma County in far southwestern Colorado.
 Her family moved to California by the time she was in high school.
 Morgan had six siblings; five brothers and one sister.
 In the late 1940s, at Verdugo Hills High School in the Tujunga neighborhood of Los Angeles, she served as class treasurer (and got the nickname "Jaye P." after the banker J. P. Morgan) and sang at school assemblies, accompanied by her brother on guitar.
+She was married briefly to Michael Baiano from 1954-1955.